MSPayneII/foundations-capstone/README.md

 - Practicality
 - Creative way to build a CRD (no U) application
-- Change to learn by doing
+- Chance to learn by doing

 ### Screenshot